htlin222/garden/content/pocket medicine fullText.md

 * Relevant for Pts with ≥1 joint with synovitis not better explained by another disease

-* Likelihood of RA ↑ w/ higher # (espec. ≥4) of small joints involved, ⊕ RF or anti-CCP (espec. high titer), ↑ ESR or CRP, and duration ≥6 wk
+* Likelihood of RA ↑ w/ higher spec. ≥4) of small joints involved, ⊕ RF or anti-CCP (espec. high titer), ↑ ESR or CRP, and duration ≥6 wk

 Management (Lancet 2017;389:2328 & 2338; JAMA 2018;320:1360)